FAQs

 -

 The veterinarian we use does not have a public practice.
-She provides care exclusively to a small number of non-profit organizations who need spay/neuter and other surgical services for the cats in their care.
+She provides care exclusively to a small number of non-profit organizations who need spay/neuter and other surgical services.

 -